Where did my sex life go?

 People often tell me their partners complain that they have a low sex drive.
 I have to clarify this concept.
 Sex is not a drive.
 To paraphrase Emily Nagoski from her book Come As You Are, “nobody died from not getting laid”.
 A drive is a system of motivation to act so you will not die, like responding to hunger or removing your hands from hot flames.
 Sex is not like that.
 To fully understand desire, we need to take a biopsychosocial approach.

 In the medical world, there is a diagnosis for low desire called Hyposexual Desire Disorder (HSDD).
-The definition of HSDD includes experiencing distressing, low sexual desire for at least six months in duration with the inability to explain it by some other condition such as a relationship issue, a health problem or the use of drugs or medication.
+The definition of HSDD includes experiencing distressing, low sexual desire for at least six months in duration, with the inability to explain it by some other condition, such as a relationship issue, a health problem, or the use of drugs or medication.

 In addition to a history, a physical exam can reveal some clues as to why you may be having issues with desire.
 If you are experiencing dyspareunia (painful penetration) or pain and discomfort from body changes, having a sex aversion is a plausible reaction.
-Also, lab work may be indicated to uncover some causes of decreased desire like fatigue from anemia or early signs of other chronic health problems.
+Also, lab work may be indicated to uncover some causes of decreased desire, like fatigue from anemia or early signs of other chronic health problems.

 Gaining a better understanding of how and what was included in your sexual education is a good place to start.
-Sex education is not mandated in the United States, and if it is taught, it does not have to be evidenced-based.
+Sex education is not mandated in the United States, and if it is taught, it does not have to be evidence-based.
 People may express shame about not having a good grasp of sexuality, but can you blame them?
 This lack of knowledge easily leads to unrealistic expectations and stress.
 Due to this reality, my treatment approach includes “sex ed for grown-ups”.
 Providing a safe space to discuss and learn about sexuality is invaluable.

 In addition, there are medical and lifestyle treatments available.
 Managing the five sacred pillars of health: diet, movement, sleep, stress management, and exposure to toxins can have a significant impact on your desire for sex.
 If you feel crappy from eating too much sugar and processed foods, from a sedentary lifestyle, and you feel tired and wired, the last thing you want is to be touched by anyone.
 There is a relationship between how you feel about yourself and how much sex you want to have.

 You also have to look at how your lifestyle choices affect your brain.
 In fact, your brain is your most important sex organ.
-How much time are you reviewing and ruminating life events versus your ability to be mindful and let go?
-Certain neurotransmitters, which are chemicals that are produced by the brain and nervous system are modulators of mood and desire.
+How much time are you reviewing and ruminating on life events versus your ability to be mindful and let go?
+Certain neurotransmitters, which are chemicals that are produced by the brain and nervous system, are modulators of mood and desire.
 Dopamine is essential for pleasure, attraction, and desire, while serotonin inhibits sexual desire.
-Dopamine can be increased by eating foods that contain tyrosine such as meat, nuts, beans, and eggs, and reducing serotonin can be achieved through a high fiber, plant-based diet.
-Also going back to those pillars: sleeping, meditating, spending time in nature, and finding joy raises dopamine levels.
+Dopamine can be increased by eating foods that contain tyrosine, such as meat, nuts, beans, and eggs, and reducing serotonin can be achieved through a high fiber, plant-based diet.
+Also, going back to those pillars: sleeping, meditating, spending time in nature, and finding joy raises dopamine levels.

-Everyone produces estrogen, testosterone, and DHEA which are all enhancers of sexual desire.
+Everyone produces estrogen, testosterone, and DHEA, which are all enhancers of sexual desire.
 As these hormones decrease due to age or medical events, desire can decrease as well.
 Hormone therapy is an intervention used to increase desire.
-Recently a global consensus supported the use of testosterone in postmenopausal women who experience HSDD.
+Recently, a global consensus supported the use of testosterone in postmenopausal women who experience HSDD.
 There is data showing support for estrogen and DHEA therapy as well.

 Investigating how you absorb and metabolize hormones through testing is important to do before taking hormone therapy.
 It gives you a window into your anatomy and physiology and may provide answers on how to increase desire.
-Becoming more in touch with your hormones and neurotransmitters can go a long way because as you will see, there are very few medications and supplements to treat desire in female-bodied people.
+Becoming more in touch with your hormones and neurotransmitters can go a long way because, as you will see, there are very few medications and supplements to treat desire in female-bodied people.

-If you go online you will find an endless number of supplements for “sexual dysfunction”.
+If you go online, you will find an endless number of supplements for “sexual dysfunction”.
 Most are for sexual arousal, not desire.
 However, there is limited evidence that a few supplements can enhance desire.
 These include Maca, a plant found in Peru, and Tribulus Terrestris which is a plant that has been used for centuries in Ayurveda and Chinese traditions.
 Some studies have found that Cannabis improves sexual desire, especially with the right proportion of CBD to THC.

-If you know of other therapeutic agents to increase desire I would love to hear from you.
+If you know of other therapeutic agents to increase desire, I would love to hear from you.
 But in the meantime, try to REALLY prioritize you and your relationship and find the time for self-care, communication, and to feel your best.
 You are not selfish for needing time for yourself.
 If you are not happy, then no one will be happy.
 Start loving yourself so you can spread it to those in your life.

-Thanks for reading this and be in touch.
+Thanks for reading this, and be in touch.

 Best,